 True or False: Being married can save you money on insurance?

-Well, we’ve done it: We found that special someone we want to spend our life with.
+Well, we’ve finally done it: We found that special someone we want to spend our life with.
 It’s a big step.
-But when it comes to our finances, it could be the single biggest step...especially when it comes to insurance.
+And when it comes to our finances, it might be one of the single biggest steps ... especially when it comes to insurance.

 First, let’s think about homeowners and auto insurance.
-If you’re moving somewhere new, your policy should have enough coverage for all of your belongings.
+If you’re moving somewhere new, the policy should have enough coverage for all of your belongings.

 Empower yourself with financial knowledge

 We’re committed to your financial success.
 Here you’ll find a wide range of helpful information, interactive tools, practical strategies, and more — all designed to help you increase your financial literacy and reach your financial goals.